lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 WRD     Copy word (16-bit integer) into register
 INC     Increment contents of register by 1
 DEC     Decrement contents of register by 1
-JMP     Unconditional jump to address in register
+NOT     Invert bits of source register and save to destination register JMP     Unconditional jump to address in register
 SPC     Add 3 to current program counter (PC) and save result to register
 ```